moloney/dcmstack/doc/Python_Tutorial.rst

     >>> from glob import glob
     >>> src_paths = glob('dicom_data/*.dcm')
     >>> stacks = dcmstack.parse_and_stack(src_paths)

+Any keyword arguments for the *DicomStack* constructor can also be passed to *parse_and_stack*.

 Specifying Time and Vector Order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, if there is more than one 3D volume in the stack they will be ordered along the fourth (time) dimension using 'AcquisitionTime'.
-To order them differently or to order them along the fifth (vector) dimension, specify the *time_order* and/or *vector_order* to the *DicomStack* constructor.
-Any keyword arguments for the *DicomStack* constructor can also be passed to *parse_and_stack*.
+By default, if there is more than one 3D volume in the stack the software will try to guess the meta key to sort the fourth (time) dimension.
+To specify the meta data key for the fourth dimension or stack along the fifth (vector) dimension, use the *time_order* and *vector_order* arguments to the *DicomStack* constructor.

 Grouping Datasets
 ^^^^^^^^^^^^^^^^^

-The *parse_and_stack* function takes two format strings as arguments:
-*key_format* and *opt_key_suffix*.
-These format strings determine the keys in the returned dictionary.
-The meta data from each source DICOM is used to format these strings and the result determines which stack it will be added to.
-The result of formatting *opt_key_suffix* is appended to the result of formatting *key_format* if (and only if) it varies across inputs.
+The *parse_and_stack* function groups data sets using a tuple of meta data keys provided as the argument *group_by*.
+The default values should group datasets from the same series into the same stack.
+The result is a dictionary where the keys are the matching tuples of meta data values, and the values are the are the corresponding stacks.

 Using DicomStack Objects
 ------------------------